DennisSoemers/PapyrusProfiler/README.md

 ### 1.1 Console Commands

-In order to be able to start and stop profiling from the in-game console, it is required to have the `PapyrusProfiler.esp` file (which can be downloaded from the [TODO PapyrusProfiler NexusMods page]()) active.
+In order to be able to start and stop profiling from the in-game console, it is required to have the `PapyrusProfiler.esp` file (which can be downloaded from the [PapyrusProfiler NexusMods page](https://www.nexusmods.com/skyrimspecialedition/mods/82770/)) active.
 This, in turn, also requires the [NL_CMD Console Command Framework](https://www.nexusmods.com/skyrimspecialedition/mods/62497) to be installed and active.

 In the in-game console (by default opened using the ~ key), Papyrus profiling can be started using the following command: